Technical Assistance Panels

 Since 1947, ULI has harnessed the multidisciplinary expertise of its members to help communities solve challenging land use, development, and redevelopment issues on behalf of government agencies and community-based nonprofits.
 At the local level, this is accomplished through a Technical Assistance Panel (TAP).
 ULI serves as the “honest broker,” bringing all stakeholders together in an environment free of politics and preconceptions.

-ULI New York’s TAP’s leverage the collective expertise of our members to provide a unique, market-based perspective on a broad range of issues including:
+ULI New York’s TAP’s leverage the collective professional expertise of our members to provide a unique, market-based perspective on a broad range of issues including:

-- Analyzing the re-use potential of existing properties;
+- Analyzing re-use of existing properties

-Are you connected to a government agency or nonprofit that is looking for assistance with a challenging land use or development issue?
+Struggling with a challenging land use or development issue?

 How Does a TAP Work?

-ULI New York assembles a Panel comprised of 6-12 senior-level experts representing the specific land use disciplines needed for each assignment.
+ULI New York assembles a Panel comprised of 5-12 senior-level experts representing the specific land use disciplines needed for each assignment.
 Over an intensive 2-day working session, panelists tour the study area, interview stakeholders, and work collaboratively to produce preliminary findings and recommendations which are presented at the conclusion of the TAP in either a private or public forum.
 A complete report follows within about two – three months with detailed recommendations.

-TAP Panelists:
+Expert Panelists:

 Client Responsibilities: